 Insulin therapy.
 Some Individuals who have type two diabetes require insulin therapy in addition to their oral anti-diabetics drugs.

 In the past, insulin therapy was employed as a last resort, but nowadays It is prescribed as an adjunct therapy to improve blood sugar control.

-It has also been proven that the proper management of type 2 diabetes can be achieved with a well-controlled food diet, appropriate exercise and an overall healthier lifestyle habits.
+It has also been proven that the proper management of type 2 diabetes mellitus can be achieved with a well-controlled food diet, appropriate exercise and an overall healthier lifestyle habits.

+Nowadays, there is a variety of type 2 diabetes diet to choose from.
+They include the Low carb diet, Mediterranean diet, Atkins diet, and just to mention a few.
 Non-starchy vegetables, like green veggies, can be eaten in abundance.
 These foods have restricted effect on blood sugar, and also have many well-being nutrients, so try to eat up!

 Ideally, you should add more greens to your diet.
 Aim for, at the very least, 5 servings a day.

 Fresh vegetables are an excellent option, and usually the tastiest choice.

 Scientific studies demonstrate that frozen veggies have equally as several vitamins and nutrients since they are sometimes frozen within hours of harvesting.